-- Scientists can figure how old rivers are by examining the valleys, mountains, and other geological areas surrounding them.
+- Scientists can figure out how old rivers are by examining the valleys, mountains, and other geological areas surrounding them.

-- Believed by scientists to be upwards of 325 millions years old, the New River, which flows from the mountains of North Carolina through Virginia and West Virginia, was developed during the Alleghenian orogeny.
+- Believed by scientists to be upwards of 325 million years old, the New River, which flows from the mountains of North Carolina through Virginia and West Virginia, was developed during the Alleghenian orogeny.

-- The Colorado River is about the same age as the Murrumbidgee and Nile rivers, all being around 75 million years old.
+- The Colorado River is about the same age as the Murrumbidgee and Nile Rivers, all being around 75 million years old.

 Although the United States is young for a country, the landmass itself is very old.
 As a result, some of the oldest rivers in the world are found in this nation.
 Knowing this, we have to ask some questions.
 For example, how can we tell how old a river is?
 What are the oldest rivers in the United States?
 We’re going to take a close look at the nature of rivers and answer both of those questions by showing you six exceptionally old rivers in the United States.

-What is a River?
+What Is A River?

 Rivers are bodies of water with specific properties.
 For example, rivers are moving bodies of water that flow from one area to an outlet, usually into a larger body of water.
 They are not landlocked, but they are bound by their riverbanks.
 Most rivers are completely freshwater, but some have a high amount of salinity, especially those that have outlets in the sea or oceans.